Twilight4/debian-setup/README.md

-## System Configuration scripts
+## Arch Linux Configuration Setup
-The provided scripts automate the installation of user packages and configuration of system settings and services.
+The provided configuration files automate the installation of system-wide configuration settings and services, are used by [install-tweaks.sh script](https://github.com/Twilight4/dotfiles/.config/.install/install-tweaks.sh) in my [dotfiles](https://github.com/Twilight4/dotfiles/) repository.
 It streamlines the setup process, saving time and effort for system administrators and power users and ensuring a consistent and efficient setup experience across multiple systems.

 ### Installation with CachyOS